Matrix Decomposition and Applications: Relation to Gaussian Elimination

+In the process of Gaussian elimination, we systematically eliminate entries below the diagonal to transform a matrix into an upper triangular form.
+A key element in guiding this elimination procedure is the first nonzero entry encountered in each row at every step.
+This special entry not only determines the feasibility of the elimination but also plays a crucial role in numerical stability.
+We now formally define this important concept. \begin{definition}[Pivot ] The first nonzero entry in the row after each elimination step is referred to as a \textit{pivot}.
+For example, the blue crosses in Equation~\eqref{equation:elmination-steps} indicate the positions of the pivots. \end{definition}

-However, it is possible for $a_{11}$ (the entry (1,1) of matrix $\bA$) to have a value of zero on occasion.
-No such matrix $\bE_1$ can make the next elimination step successful.
-So we need to interchange the first row and the second row via a permutation matrix $\bP_1$.
-This is known as the \textit{pivoting}, or simply \textit{permutation}. \paragraph{Gaussian Elimination With a Permutation In the Beginning:}
+However, the entry $a_{11}$ (the (1,1) element of the matrix $\bA$) may occasionally be zero.
+In such cases, no such elimination matrix $\bE_1$ can successfully carry out the next elimination step.
+Therefore, we must swap the first and second rows using a permutation matrix $\bP_1$.
+This is known as \textit{pivoting}, or simply \textit{permutation}. \paragraph{Gaussian Elimination With a Permutation in the Beginning:}